klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab02/README.md

 Let's clone a remote repository.
 Thus, create a local repository out of an already existing remote repository!

-# CLONE YOUR OWN REMOTE REPOSITORY
+# Clone your own remote repository

 ## 1. Setup
 In the previous codelab, you created your own remote repository.
 Let's reuse that one.

-Start by creating a new empty folder for this codelab in your working directory (don't reuse the one from the previous codelab.
+Start by creating a new empty folder for this codelab. (don't reuse the directory from the previous codelab.
-However, don't throw away the folder from the previous codelab either).
+However, don't throw the directory from the previous codelab either).
+- So make sure your new directory is not a subdirectory of your previous codelab.

-In it, clone your existing remote repository from the previous codelab:
+In your new directory, clone your existing remote repository from the previous codelab:
 ```
 git clone https://github.com/<username>/switchfully-version-control-git.git
 ```